isaacs/ejsgi/README.md

 ### Events

-The application response should emit the following events:
+The application should call the following methods on the supplied response object.

-* **body** - To send data to the client, emit a `body` event, passing the data and encoding as arguments.
-This event is optional; in cases where a response body is not appropriate, do not emit it.
+* **write** - To send data to the client, call the `write` method, passing the data and encoding as arguments.
+This is optional; in cases where a response body is not appropriate, don't do it.
-* **finish** - To complete the request, emit a `finish` event with no arguments.
+* **close** - To complete the request, `close` the output stream.
 This signals the end of the connection.
 This event is optional; in cases where it is not appropriate to terminate the connection (such as long-polling comet connections), do not emit it.

 # TODO